Armada2508/Library/README.md

 ```
 dependsOn gradle.includedBuilds*.task(":test")
 ```
-*Note* - It might be important to add `"java.gradle.buildServer.enabled": "off"` to your VSCode settings.json file depending on your VSCode extensions.
-[Extension Issue](https://github.com/microsoft/vscode-gradle/issues/1435). <br>
 **Important** - I would run `./gradlew build` before continuing. <br>
 ### Updating your submodules
 If you're at the root directory and you want to update the commit that the submodule points to on the branch specified in .gitmodules.
 (Pull from upstream)<br>